-If the gravity of it doesn’t force us to reflect, we will end up in an ignorance which leads us to being only one misstep away from repeating history.
+If the gravity of it doesn’t force us to reflect, we will end up serving an ignorance that puts us one misstep away from repeating history.

 The benefit of Anzac day is that it allows a nation the room to grieve collectively.

 We do not carry their wounds, but we do carry their scars.

-Although we share different contexts, we still feel the effects of the price they paid.
+We still feel the effects of the price they paid.

 War costs families.
 It diminishes the potential for healthy and holistic relationships.

 It allows room for people to own their stories, leaving at the foot of the cross, the psychological, spiritual, emotional and financial dysfunction that war causes.

-It compels us to align ourselves with the table turning Messiah (Mt.21:12), who, through His Spirit, is constantly at work in ordinary people, doing extraordinary things, even when we don’t see it.
+It compels us to align ourselves with the table turning Messiah (Mt.21:12), who, through His Spirit, constantly works in ordinary people, doing extraordinary things, even when we don’t see it.